Person Following by Autonomous Robots: A Categorical Overview: State-of-the-art Approaches

-{ Then, based on the estimated relative position of the person, path planner finds the optimal path (\textit{i.e.}, desired trajectory of the robot) for following that person.
-The constraint here is to optimize some aspect of the movement such as smoothness, travel-time, safety~\citep{yamaoka2010model}, etc. A sequence of points are then generated to discretize the motion; this set of points pertaining to the desired trajectory is generally termed as the set-points~\citep{doisy2012adaptive}.
+The refined measurements are then processed to generate a set of \textit{way-points}, \textit{i.e.}, a representation of potential trajectories for the robot in order to follow the target person.
+The path planner uses this information and finds the optimal trajectory by taking into account the estimated relative positions of the static obstacles, other humans, and dynamic objects in the environment.
+The constraint here is to optimize some aspect of the anticipated motion of the robot such as travel-time, safety, smoothness of the motion, etc. A sequence of points are then generated to discretize the anticipated motion; this set of points pertaining to the optimal trajectory is generally termed as the \textit{set-points}~\citep{doisy2012adaptive}.
 Finally, the control modules analyze the set-points and generate navigation commands to drive the robot.
 The generated navigation commands are usually fed to a set of feedback (\textit{e.g.}, PID) controllers.
-This process of robot control is also generic for most applications and interested readers are referred to \cite{pounds2010modelling,de2012theory,mezouar2002path,espiau1992new} for further details. }
+This process of robot control is also generic for most applications and interested readers are referred to \cite{de2012theory,pounds2010modelling,mezouar2002path} for further details.

-{ Figure~\ref{fig:plan1} illustrates a categorical overview of various types of path planning algorithms in the literature.
+Figure~\ref{fig:plan1} illustrates a categorical overview of various types of path planning algorithms in the literature.
 Based on the locality of sensing, planning can be either \textit{global} (for fully observable environments) or \textit{local} (for partially observable environments).
 Additionally, if the optimal path (to target) is computed first and then executed sequentially, it is termed as \textit{offline} planning; on the other hand, the planned path is refined dynamically in \textit{online} planning paradigms.
 Since person-following robots are deployed in partially observable and dynamic environments, they require local and online path planning in order to adapt to the irregular and unpredictable changes in their surroundings.
 Path planning algorithms for person-following robots can be further categorized based on mapping information and on their algorithmic structure.
-Although these algorithms are fairly standard for dynamic target-following, a brief discussion on their operational considerations for person-following is presented in the following Sections. }
+Although these algorithms are fairly standard for dynamic target-following, a brief discussion on their operational considerations for person-following is presented in the following Sections.